nemequ/icc-travis/README.md

   /bin/sh
 ```

-Finally, before actually using ICC, or running programs compiled with
-it, you need to `source ~/.bash_history`.

-### Arguments
+#### Arguments

 Currently, there are three arguments you can pass:

  - `--dest`: Location to install to.
 Default: ${HOME}/intel
  - `--tmpdir`: Location for temporary files.
 Default: /tmp

  - `--components`: comma-separated list of components to install.
+   Default: icc.
 Valid components are:

    - icc
    - mpi